lareza-farhan-wanaghi/metrodata-academy-sibkm-devsecops-task-3/readme.md

 	<img src="_resources/3b7bdefe69a49d3cefad46d09803ed7f.png" width="75%"/>

 7. Lesti cloned the repository on her machine.
-She then added a new branch, put a file into it, and then pushed it.
+She added a new branch, put a file into it, and then pushed it.

 	<img src="_resources/9101524183177c6cf821e44b758b0bef.png" width="75%"/>